eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 **Client-side prerequisites**:

-- Access to CA Endevor
+- Access to Endevor

 **Host-side prerequisites**:

-- CA Endevor version 18.0.12 or higher with the following PTFs applied:
+- Endevor version 18.0.12 or higher with the following PTFs applied:
   - (v18.0.x only) PTFs SO09580, SO09581, SO10013, and SO11268
   - (v18.1.x only) PTF SO11272
   - (Optional, Web Services with STC Pooling only) PTFs SO03928 and SO03929
-- CA Endevor Web Services v2 installed and configured.
+- Endevor Web Services v2 installed and configured.

 ## Getting Started